QGEP/docs/en/user-guide/How-To/index.rst

 Note:

 * The water depth is the value above the bottom level or the outlet.
-A hydr_geometry can thus be used for several wastewater structure if they are similar built.
+A hydr_geometry can thus be used for several wastewater structure if they are built similar.

 * In the table view, the overview of the values is easier.